Gamesa shareholders representing 99.75% of its share capital ratify the merger with Siemens Wind Power

 Lastly, Ignacio Martín sought to emphasise Gamesa’s commitment to maintaining its ties with the Spanish market.
 The new Gamesa’s registered office will remain in Zamudio and the company’s shares will continue to be traded in Spain; indeed it will emerge as one of the leading industrial stocks in the benchmark Ibex-35 index.

-Now that the transaction has been approved by Gamesa’s shareholders, the next steps are to secure confirmation from the Spanish securities market regulator (the CNMV) of Siemens’s exemption from having to launch a public takeover bid and then obtain authorisation from the anti-trust au
+Now that the transaction has been approved by Gamesa’s shareholders, the next steps are to secure confirmation from the Spanish securities market regulator (the CNMV) of Siemens’s exemption from having to launch a public takeover bid and then obtain authorisation from the anti-trust authorities.

 1 The pre-tax figure of €3.591 per share corresponds to the announced dividend of €3.75 per share, net of the ordinary dividend of €0.1524, already paid out by the company on 4 July.
 This ordinary dividend does not reduce the €1.05 billion of cash to be contributed by Siemens under the terms of the merger agreements.